mcraiha/avaloniaui.net/wwwroot/blog/2018-10-09-avalonia-native-osx.md

 ## What is Avalonia.Native?

-Avalonia.Native isnt just an Avalonia backend for OSX, it is actually set of COM based interfaces that Avalonia can attach to.
+Avalonia.Native isn't just an Avalonia backend for OSX, it is actually set of COM based interfaces that Avalonia can attach to.
 This allows Avalonia  backends to be written in native code on platforms where this is difficult in managed code.

 You can find the repo for Avalonia.Native here: https://github.com/AvaloniaUI/Avalonia.Native

 In the near future Avalonia.Native will become the default backend for Mac so you wont need to take any steps to use it in your app.

 Many thanks to @kekekeks who has helped to build this.
+You can also find my on github or gitter with @danwalmsley if you require any assistance or encounter any issues.